Download Guide for Computers, iOS & Android Device Users

 If you download the file to your Android device and can't find the file on your device, it's probably because you haven't got a file manager installed.

 A file manager is an app that helps manage your files.
 Inside the file manager you can access your music, videos, PDF files and other media.
 If you need a file manager app, try ES File Manager or File Commander for Android.

 How to Download .mp3 files to an iPhone or iPad

-This is because iOS mobile devices like the iPad and iPhone don't allow mp3 file downloads from the browser into iTunes (unlike Android devices which have no such restriction).
+iOS mobile devices like the iPad and iPhone don't allow .mp3 music file downloads (by default) from the browser into iTunes (unlike Android devices which have no such restriction).

 First download the files to your desktop or laptop computer (Mac or PC).